dkt26111/Grafana-MySQL_Docker-Compose/README.md

 30 rows in set (0.00 sec)
 ```

-If MySQL turns out to be _unhealthy_ Grafana container will not start.

-Grafana container starts only after the MySQL container becomes Ready, and Healthy.
-Now, Grafana is ready at [http://localhost:3000](http://localhost:3000) :+1:
+Grafana container only starts after the MySQL container becomes Ready, and Healthy.
+Now, Grafana is available at [http://localhost:3000](http://localhost:3000) :+1: